S.A.F.E. Foundation | Save Animals From Extinction

 We are dedicated to the protection and well-being of all animals–domestic and wildlife.

 The S.A.F.E.
 Foundation’s vision is a commitment to saving and improving the lives and health of animals in need.
 Helping to protect their natural environment is key to their survival.
-We offer assistance to animal shelters to find loving forever homes for homeless animals with a goal of eliminating euthanasia.
-We look for opportunities to work with organizations that provide rehabilitation to animals in a safe, natural environment critical to their survival.
+Assistance is offered to animal shelters in finding loving, forever homes for homeless animals, with the goal of eliminating euthanasia.
+We look for opportunities to work with and support organizations that provide rehabilitation to animals in a safe, natural environment for their release back into their habitat.
 The S.A.F.E.
-Foundation will join animal rescue groups to successfully relocate animals displaced by natural disasters, forest fires, and loss of habitat.
+Foundation offers assistance to and will join animal rescue groups to successfully relocate animals displaced by natural disasters, forest fires, and loss of habitat.

 As a volunteer, you are key to the success of helping animal shelters get these animals adopted into their loving forever homes.
 Volunteers are the “unsung heroes” who do this because of their love and concern for animals.